-One of the most important tasks that senior leadership have within any organization is identifying the next generation of future leaders at their company.
+One of the most important tasks that senior leadership has within any organization is identifying the next generation of future leaders at their company.
 We look for passionate individuals who wake up each day craving success but channel that passion into action and results.
 We seek creative thinkers who are intensely curious, identifying those who naturally crave answers and alternative ways of approaching problems.
 We respect those who have the strength to learn why they failed, what to do in the future to succeed, and the willpower to get back on the horse and try again.

 Throughout my career, I’ve found a test that helps identify future leaders with expert precision.
 You see, GREAT leaders always seem to have the ability to remain calm during situations that make most of the general population fall to pieces.
 That’s because they pass the “Stress Test”.